 Branding and content creation was completed by FÖDA Studio of Austin, Texas.
-Using Ruskin’s Seven Lamps as a design manifesto, FÖDA created the concept around the Chef’s personal story, the soaring new art glass by George Dombek, and the unique structural features of the building itself.
+Using Ruskin’s Seven Lamps as a design manifesto, FÖDA created the concept around the Chef’s personal story, the soaring art glass by George Dombek, and the unique structural features of the building itself.
 The sanctuary was fully re-conceived, custom banquettes designed by FÖDA and SAR in Denver, apse re-designed as the bar with champagne gold brick.
 The finishing touch is a grid of 288, 5” gold bells in the tower to give the church back its ring.
 The Preacher’s Son is truly an exceptional space to connect with friends, family and co-workers over a delicious meal.

 Matthew Cooper, Executive Chef